“Simple changes to your home environment can significantly reduce the risk of injury to your pet over Christmas.”

 If you have a puppy or kitten in your home, you will need to put your Christmas tree out of harm’s way.
 If your pet is small enough you might be able fence your tree off with a pet playpen.

 Kittens and cats are wonderful climbers and will see your Christmas tree as the ultimate challenge!
-Unfortunately they can also jump onto the tree and knock it over, littering your floor with broken glass and sometimes even causing a house fire.
+Unfortunately, they can also jump onto the tree and knock it over, littering your floor with broken glass and sometimes even causing a house fire.

 Your puppy or dog will especially be attracted to any ball-shaped object hanging on your tree, and tinsel and electrical cords pose a particular risk to cats and kittens.